 We’ve been doing a bit of digging to find Sydney’s Best Train Activities for Kids, so your kids can experience the real deal.
-Here’s our top picks…
+Here are our top picks…

 For a warm-up, check out the fabulous Powerhouse Museum.
 A visit to Australia’s most popular museum is one of our all time favourite low-cost activities for kids in Sydney.
 It is the perfect rainy day destination and best of all, the Museum is suitable for toddlers right through to young adults.

+Formerly known as Trainworks.
 Head to historic Thirlmere for one of NSW’s top train spots.
-Trainworks is one of the biggest train and rail attractions in the Southern Hemisphere!
+NSW Rail Museum is one of the biggest train and rail attractions in the Southern Hemisphere!
 There is plenty of history on offer.
 You can see magnificent old steam engines and carriages and learn about the history of train travel, building and industry in NSW.
 Kids will find plenty to do at Trainworks - there’s a train inspired playground and a locomotive, steam machine, special-purpose carriages such as the mail van, sleeping and dining cars that kids can climb in and explore.
 There are interactive displays and behind the scene behind-the-scenes views of maintenance and conservation of the heritage fleet in the roundhouse.

 Mini train enthusiasts will love getting close to the action on these ride-on miniature trains.
 It’s a fun family activity that won’t break the bank.
 Don’t forget to wear closed toe shoes.

 Wascoe Siding Miniature Railway in Blaxland (Lower Blue Mountains) is open 10am-4pm on the first Sunday of every month (except January).
-Run by a host of volunteers who clearly love sharing their passion of trains with the young and old!
-It’s free entry and costs just $3.50 per person.
+Run by a host of volunteers who clearly love sharing their passion for trains with the young and old!
+It’s free entry and costs just $4 per person. (pictured)

 The Sydney Live Steam Locomotive Society in north-west Sydney has three miniature steam locomotives.
 The park grounds are a popular location for children’s birthday parties or small group afternoon gatherings.
-For the enthusiast it is a good spot to just lie back and watch those steam trains work hard pulling heavily loaded passenger trains.
-Public Running Days are on the third Saturday afternoon of each month from 1.30pm and rides are $1 each for all ages!
+For the enthusiast, it is a good spot to just lie back and watch those steam trains work hard pulling heavily loaded passenger trains.
+Public Running Days are on the third Saturday afternoon of each month from 1.30pm.
+Entry is $4 for adults and $2 for children.
+Rides are $2 each for all ages CASH ONLY.

 Hornsby Model Engineers open their grounds to the public on the second Sunday of every month.
 Gates open at 9:30 – rides from 10 am to 3 pm.
 Enjoy a train ride with the kids, watch the action or check out the working model railways.
 Entry for adults is $8, kids free.
 Rides are $2.50 per person.

-The family can easily spend the day at Olympic Park – there is a great choice of parks, playgrounds and picnic areas to explore, and make sure you check out our favourite aquatic centre and water playground, Olympic Park Aquatic Centre.
+The family can easily spend the day at Olympic Park – there is a great choice for parks, playgrounds and picnic areas to explore, and make sure you check out our favourite aquatic centre and water playground, .

-Heritage Express is the tours and events operating arm of the NSW Rail Transport Museum, established in 1962 for the purpose of collecting, preserving and presenting the railway heritage of NSW for the benefit of the community.
+Transport Heritage NSW is the tours and events operating arm of the NSW Rail Transport Museum, established for the purpose of collecting, preserving and presenting the railway heritage of NSW for the benefit of the community.
 They’ve taken active exhibits from their collection on tour, thrilling and entertaining guests with experiences from the Golden Age of Train Travel.

-They run a range of exciting tours and exhibitions across Sydney, including The Southern Highlander, The Blue Mountains Flyer, Steam Train Sunday and the Sydney Great Train Expo.
+They run a range of exciting tours and exhibitions across Sydney, including Steam Train Sunday, Hornsby Steam Express, The Hydro Express, The Highlander and the Sydney Great Train Expo.
 Enjoy family-friendly fun with the program of short steam experiences and rail journeys featuring NSW’s most beloved heritage trains radiating from major NSW regional and Sydney suburban centres.